Yandex Cloud

 • ingress.alb.yc.io/modify-header-response-rename

 Renames the response header.
-Specify the target header and its new name in the following format:
+To specify the header and its new name, use this format:

 ingress.alb.yc.io/modify-header-response-rename: <key>=<value>